OpenNWP/EFS/README.md

 Normally, EFS will pick the result of the previous model run as the background state of the data assimilation.
 In the case of the first run of a forecast cycle, however, this is not possible.
 Instead, the standard atmosphere is used as the background state.
 In order to create the required file, a run script called `write_icao_atmosphere.sh` is included in GAME, which needs to be executed once.

 The rest is rather self-explanatory.

+## First try for an execution

+If GAME and real2GAME are properly installed,

+	./op_configs/game.sh

+will execute an NWP run of GAME.
+Modify the directories according to your directory structure.